acbrent25/Code-Snippets/ssh/commonCommands.md

 find . -mtime -2

 # Search String in All Directories in Human Readable Format:
-grep  -r -H "database" *
+grep  -r -H "needle in haystack" *

 # include filter to only search certain extensions
-grep -r --include=*.php "search string" /path/to/dir
+grep -r --include=*.php "needle in haystack" /path/to/dir

 # Remove Folder